The Jeff Corwin Experience: Overview

 In its initial season, the program included a cobra festival in India, jungles in Thailand, Borneo and the Galápagos Islands off the coast of Ecuador in South America.
 The following year, the program featured Guyana, Australia and Tanzania.
-In its third season in 2005, Mexico and Peru were included, as well as Kenya and Uganda in Africa.
+In its third season in 2003, Mexico and Peru were included, as well as Kenya and Uganda in Africa.
 While the program includes some North American settings, segments have included all the other continents except Antarctica.

 The program has educational value, but is produced to entertain as well, which would be suitable for science education in state schools.
-Jeff is often bitten or nearly bitten by the animals being described.
-Jeff also enjoys making numerous jokes and references to pop culture and movies.
+Jeff Corwin is often bitten or nearly bitten by the animals being described.
+Corwin also enjoys making numerous jokes and references to pop culture and movies.

 Corwin was awarded an honorary doctorate degree in public education from Bridgewater State College.
 He has long been a proponent of rain forest preservation.
 Programs such as this and those of Steve Irwin and Terri Irwin (of The Crocodile Hunter) reflect a "human coexistence with wildlife approach" which is in sharp conflict with poachers and past practices in many parts of the world.